abigail-Moore/baits-analysis/README.md

 alignment_combiner.py
 This script combines two alignments while keeping only one copy of duplicate sequences.
 It can input or output any format that is recognized by Biopython.

+fasta_renaming.py
+This script specifically renames fasta files.
+If there is a long list of names that need to be changed, it runs much faster than treerenamer.py.

 seqsorting.py
 This script sorts the sequences in an alignment alphabetically.
 It can input or output any format that is recognized by Biopython.